 If you have comments concerning the accuracy of the time estimates or suggestions for making this form and related schedule simpler, we would be happy to hear from you.
-You can send us comments from IRS.gov/FormComments.
-Or you can send your comments to Internal Revenue Service, Tax Forms and Publications Division, 1111 Constitution Ave.
+You can send us comments through IRS.gov/FormComments.
+Or, you can write to Internal Revenue Service, Tax Forms and Publications, 1111 Constitution Ave.
 NW, IR-6526, Washington, DC 20224.
-Don't send the tax form to this office.
+Don't send tax questions, tax returns, or payments to the above address.
 Instead, see Where To File, earlier.